 where $\hat{p}=\ca(\cd)$ and $\hat{p}^{\setminus i}=\ca(\cd^{\setminus i})$, and where $\|\cdot\|$ denotes the usual Euclidean norm on $\R^L$. \end{definition}

-This intuitive notion of stability is achieved by many well known algorithms $\ca$, such as nearest-neighbor type methods, or methods based on bagging or ensembling (as established by \cite{soloff2024bagging,soloff2024stability}---see \Cref{sec:bagging} below for details).
+This intuitive notion of stability is achieved by many well-known algorithms $\ca$, such as nearest-neighbor type methods or methods based on bagging or ensembling (as established by \cite{soloff2024bagging,soloff2024stability}---see \Cref{sec:bagging} below for details).